eng-awais/terms_conditions_generator/README.md

 * Workflow and functionality
   - User can incorporate the CLAUSE and SECTION in template by running the single script.
-  - User can change the template by following the same conventions that we've currently in our template and dataset document.
+  - User can change the template by following the same conventions that we're currently following in our template and dataset document.

 * Time Spent:
   - I've spent the 5 hours and 40 minutes to get this work done.
 I had a very busy schedule that's why I was not able to start it earlier.